Skip to main content

 Reversal

-The Issuer has acknowledged that the transaction is valid and will return funds back to the Merchant.
+The Issuer has acknowledged that the transaction is valid and will return funds to the Merchant.

 Warning: Please note that the platform does not offer steps to handle Disputes in the Arbitration stage and must be discussed directly with the Issuer’s Card Brand, such as Visa or MasterCard.